-- XX:XX / XX:XX - Displays in format of "current playback time/total playback time". - Indicates the current playback point or pausing point.
-Drag to move to any playback point - Indicates the current playback point or pausing point.
-Drag to move to any playback point. - Click to playback a created movie. - During playback, the button change to ${\color{red} \blacksquare}$ .
-During stop or pause, the button is displayed as - When you click on a source in the Storyboard, the source is displayed in the preview window.
+Displays in format of "current playback time/total playback time".

+Indicates the current playback point or pausing point.
+Drag to move to any playback point.

+Click to playback a created movie.

+During playback, the button change to $\mathbf{m}$ .
+During stop or pause, the button is displayed as $\mathbf{m}$ .

+When you click on a source in the Storyboard, the source is displayed in the preview window.
 The file can be played back starting from the displayed position.